-Traditionally, infrastructure decision-making has exogenous impacts that fall beyond the typical life cycle followed a 'predict then act' approach whereby the of grey infrastructure, and which consider the potential performance of various measures is assessed and evalcosts of future adaptation. uated against a clearly identified set of static future conditions.
-In other words, the future is assumed to look Building with Nature approach can offer a solution to a certain way and then design infrastructure to perform dealing with the deeply uncertain issues arising in the to these levels, which is a very reactive approach to flood problem space.
-Such solutions are particularly well-suitrisk management.
-For example, for years dikes have been ed to confront challenges that extend over long periods designed in such a reactive manner and resulted in the and encompass vast areas (i.e. climate change) due to its continues alteration of the dike dimensions (e.g., crest flexibility of application.
-Building with Nature adheres level, lateral slopes and distance to river) as environto the aforementioned criteria of adaptive planning, i.e. mental conditions change.
-Now with deeply uncertain they can be scaled-up as conditions change, they are issues like climate change in the problem space a reaclow- or no-regret, they buy policy makers time and ensure tive approach is even more prone to maladaptation since that alternative options remain available.
-However, often the potential for accurately predicting future conditions Nature-based Solutions are not seen as a viable option is low.
-Ignoring uncertainty related to future developbecause of the many perceived uncertainties. ments (e.g., the magnitude and speed of sea level rise) in water management challenges can lead to regrettable outcomes at best and at worst results in a disaster.
-Adaptive planning on the other hand, takes deep uncertainty in the problem space into account and has a more Planners must be confident proactive approach in managing the solution space (Kato et al 2008).
-Adaptive planning sets out to identhat the decisions made tify options that are low-risk or low-regret, i.e., which contribute to planning objectives but do not hinder today will still serve the future action and can be used to 'buy time' for new information to emerge that signals directions and degrees of needs of tomorrow. magnitude of longer-term change.
+Traditionally, infrastructure decision-making has followed a 'predict then act' approach whereby the performance of various measures is assessed and evaluated against a clearly identified set of static future conditions.
+In other words, the future is assumed to look a certain way and then design infrastructure to perform to these levels, which is a very reactive approach to flood risk management.
+For example, for years dikes have been designed in such a reactive manner and resulted in the continues alteration of the dike dimensions (e.g., crest level, lateral slopes and distance to river) as environmental conditions change.
+Now with deeply uncertain issues like climate change in the problem space a reactive approach is even more prone to maladaptation since the potential for accurately predicting future conditions is low.
+Ignoring uncertainty related to future developments (e.g., the magnitude and speed of sea level rise) in water management challenges can lead to regrettable outcomes at best and at worst results in a disaster.
+Adaptive planning on the other hand, takes deep uncertainty in the problem space into account and has a more proactive approach in managing the solution space (Kato et al 2008).
+Adaptive planning sets out to identify options that are low-risk or low-regret, i.e., which contribute to planning objectives but do not hinder future action and can be used to 'buy time' for new information to emerge that signals directions and degrees of magnitude of longer-term change.
 Monitoring system changes through time is consequently another important feature of adaptive planning and management, as planners must be able to identify the conditions at which further action is required.